SlavkoPar/spa-crud/README.md

 * sorting
 * filtering
 * inline editing
-* each cell can contain another Knockout Component like DateTimePicker, Drop-Down, and any other reusable component
+* each cell can contain another Knockout Component like DatePicker, Drop-Down, Calendar or any other reusable component
 * ...

 I will present usage of SLGrid component in Single Page Application environment for CRUD operations.